gsilva00/LBAW-Project/docs/wiki/ebd.md

 <td><b>Justification</b></td>
 <td>
-In order to simplify the process of notifiyng users about interactions in their comments.
+In order to simplify the process of notifying users about interactions in their comments.
 </td>

 </tr>